 Sarah Bunnell is the Associate Director and STEM Specialist for the Center for Teaching and Learning.
-Prior to joining Amherst, she was an Associate Professor of Psychology and Great Lakes Colleges Association Teagle Pedagogy Fellow at Ohio Wesleyan University, Delaware, Ohio.
+She is currently serving as President of the International Society for the Scholarship of Teaching and Learning.
+Prior to joining Amherst, she was an Associate Professor of Psychology and Great Lakes Colleges Association Teagle Pedagogy Fellow at Ohio Wesleyan University.
 She received her Ph.D. in Developmental and Cognitive Psychology with a minor in Quantitative Methods from the University of Kansas.
-She is the current Treasurer and past US-Regional Vice President for the International Society for the Scholarship of Teaching and Learning and is currently on the steering committee of a three-year Mellon Foundation grant examining interdisciplinary team teaching practices in the liberal arts, focusing on the intersection of the Sciences and the Arts/Humanities.

 Please contact Sarah if you would like to discuss assignment, course, or departmental curricular design, assessment of student learning, or other areas of teaching and learning in the Sciences.
 She welcomes all scope of conversations, ranging from how to redesign a single class activity to rethinking the structure of departmental curriculum.
 She is also available to support faculty and staff in scholarship of teaching and learning (SOTL) research projects.

-Sarah’s SOTL research interests include interdisciplinary and team teaching, the development of students’ metacognition, and best practices in faculty development broadly defined.
+Sarah’s SOTL research interests include inclusive teaching practices in STEM, the role of empathy in learning, and best practices in faculty development broadly defined.
 Recent pedagogical publications: